-Situated in the heart of the old village centre, Casa Elana is a stunning rustic townhouse with light and airy rooms, incredible views and a large private terrace.
+Casa Elana is a stunning rustic townhouse with light and airy rooms, incredible views, and a large private terrace situated in the heart of Torrox Pueblo.

-Casa Elana has two double bedrooms, dining room, kitchen, large shower room, comfortable lounge and air conditioning and winter heating throughout.
+Casa Elana has two double bedrooms, a dining room, a kitchen, a large shower room and a comfortable lounge.
+Air conditioning and winter heating throughout.
 Plus, an incredible terrace!

 Want to see around Casa Elana?
 Check out our walk-through video.
 It covers every room, including the fabulous roof terrace.